neuromodulation/py_neuromodulation/docs/source/usage.rst

 ~~~~~~~~~

 **coherence** can be calculated for channel pairs that are passed as a list of lists.
-Each list contains the channels specified in *nm_channels*.
+Each list contains the channels specified in *channels*.
 The mean and/or maximum in a specific frequency band can be calculated.
 The maximum for all frequency bands can also be estimated.